codibre/anypm/README.md

 npm -g anypm pnpm
 ```

-As you see, you need to install pnpm along with it, or the run will fail!
+As you see, you need to install pnpm along with it, otherwise anypm will just use npm locally too!

 # How to use it